Docs

 The A, B, C aliases are local to one printed result.
 They are a reading aid, not stable identifiers across different runs.

-Special Markers
+Special markers

-Bounced Messages
+Bounced messages

 N/A -> sender A

-└── (!) empty 0.2 TON -> fm_bounce_echo B gas=271
+└── (!) empty 0.2 GRAM -> fm_bounce_echo B gas=271

-• For bounced messages, Acton still tries to resolve the original opcode from the bounced body, so you can often see the original message name instead of a generic bounce wrapper.
+(!) marks a bounced internal message.
+For bounced messages, Acton often resolves the original opcode from the bounced body, so the original message name appears instead of a generic bounce wrapper.

-Compute Skipped
+Compute skipped

 N/A -> sender A

-• In practice this usually means the message reached an account/state where only envelope-level processing happened, so the next step is to inspect the destination and message kind.
+compute phase skipped means TVM compute did not run for this transaction.
+In practice, this usually means the message reached an account where only envelope-level processing happened, so the next step is to inspect the destination and message kind.

-External Input and Output
+External input and output

 N/A -> external